uber/h3/CONTRIBUTING.md

 * Please include tests that show the bug is fixed or feature works as intended.
 * Please add a description of your change to the Unreleased section of the [changelog](./CHANGELOG.md).
 * Please open issues to discuss large features or changes which would break compatibility, before submitting pull requests.
 * Please keep H3 compatible with major C compilers, such as GCC, Clang, and MSVC.
+We use clang-format-9 for source code formatting, if you have another version the CI job may error on formatting differences.
 * Please keep code coverage of the core H3 library at 100%.

 Before we can merge your changes, you must agree to the [Uber Contributor License Agreement](https://cla-assistant.io/uber/h3).